LIVING AND EXPRESSING

 Jesus, as our greatest example, walked the earth living it out and speaking out in holiness and godliness and signs and wonders.

 And He calls His followers to do the same.

 The scriptures of Acts 2'1 to Revelation 3'22 show early Believers expressing God's Kingdom in their every day lives (see The Way on the Menu).

 So, the Kingdom of God is ...

 " ... righteousness and peace and joy in the Holy Spirit".

-The first thing to notice about these words is the phrase "in Holy Spirit".
-God is expecting His People to live and walk in the Spirit (Gal.
-5'25) which is not possible for unbelievers.
+The first thing to notice here is the phrase "in the Holy Spirit".
+Through Paul, God urges His People: "If we live in the Spirit, let us also walk in the Spirit," Galatians 5'25.

-"... you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s".
+"... you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s," 1 Corinthians 6'20.